AKnode/testnet-node/guides for node/sei network setup/3 setup getnx.md

 ---
-tags: [guides]
+icon: star
-icon: dot
+order: 2000
 ---

-# create gentx on atlantic-1
+# gentx for atlantic-1

 ## Setting up vars
 Here you have to put name of your moniker (validator) that will be visible in explorer